c1008h/tech-blog/README.md

 >`git clone git@github.com:c1008h/tech-blog.git`

 Open the repo in VSC then open the terminal to that file.
 Once in the terminal, run `npm init`.
 Once initualize is finished, run `npm i`.
 This should install all packages and dependencies that are needed for this app.

+Open MySql shell in the terminal by running `mysql -u root -p`.
+Enter password when prompted.

+Once logged into shell, run `SOURCE db/schema.sql;` then `exit`.
+To use the database.
+Run `npm run seed` to run the seeds then `npm start` to run the app locally on `http://localhost:3001/`.

 ### Usage
-Type `node index.js` into the terminal to run this app.
-Once the app has started, user will be prompted with a handful of questions to answer.
-When the questionare is completely filled out, the README.md file will be updated with the user's input.
-From there, users can copy and paste into whatever README.md file they desire.

-Fun fact, the samplereadme.md was created using this generator.
+Open `http://localhost:3001/` in the browser to run the tech blog.
+There is seeded files so there will be three users.

+To login use one of the usernames available (Chris, Bob, Susan) with the password of `password`.

+Once logged in, users can view all post in the homepage, or personal post in the dashboard.

+The dashboard will allow users to add post.

+The homepage will allow users to view comments and leave comments on other people's post.

 ## Contribution
-Feel free to fork my repo and use it as your README generator.
+Feel free to fork this repo and interact on the tech-blog.

 ## License
 <details>